2012 April 9 by Richard Lester

 “Cecilia is an indispensable part of the company and we are thrilled to welcome her to our team,” said LoAnn Phung, client service manager.

 September 30, 2011 – Puget Sound Bank is pleased to announce the promotion of Jessica Westphal to cash management specialist on Puget Sound Bank’s cash management team.
 With over five years of banking experience, Jessica joined our staff one year ago as an administrative assistant.
 She is an avid supporter and participant of fundraising events to benefit the MS Society.

 “Client satisfaction is crucial for the company’s long-term success and Jessica is known for her ability to be an advocate for the client.
 Please join us in welcoming Jessica to cash management,” said Jennifer Blevins, Puget Sound Bank’s cash management manager.

 2011 September 29 by Richard Lester

 September 29, 2011 – Reflecting our shared belief in educating the whole person through academics, social justice, and athletics, Puget Sound Bank proudly sponsored the 9th Annual Seattle University O’Brien Open.
 The tournament was held at Redmond Ridge on September 12, 2011 with 166 golfers.
-Jim Mitchell, president and CEO of Puget Sound Bank, is a 1971 graduate of the Albers School of Business and Economics and currently serves on that school’s board.
-Although final totals are still pending, the event was hugely successful, with over $40,000 raised for the Redhawk men’s basketball program.
+Jim Mitchell, president and CEO of Puget Sound Bank, is a graduate of the Albers School of Business and Economics and currently serves on that school’s board.
+The event was hugely successful, with over $40,000 raised for the Redhawk men’s basketball program.

 2011 August 22 by Richard Lester